GroupofXG/anewcydatabase/README.md

 # Orientifold Calabi-Yau Threefolds Database

-This database is based on: arXiv:.
-Please cite us!
+This database is based on: http://arxiv.org/abs/2407.02565 Please cite us!

 Using the Kreuzer-Skarke database of 4-dimensional reflexive polytopes, we systematically constructed a new database of orientifold Calabi-Yau threefolds up to $h^{1,1}(X) \leq 12$.
 Our approach involved a non-trivial $\mathbb{Z}_2$ involution,  with both divisor exchanging and multi-reflections,  acting on the Calabi-Yau manifolds.
 Each of such proper involutions will result in an orientifold Calabi-Yau manifolds and  $320,377,560$ of them was constructed.
 We developed a novel algorithm that significantly reduces the complexity of determining the fixed locus under the involutions, followed by the locations of different types of O-planes.
 It shows that under the proper involutions one end up with majority the $O3/O7$-planes system and most of them will further admit naive Type IIB string vacua.
 Additionally, a new type of free action was determined.
 We also computed the smoothness and the splitting of Hodge numbers in the $\mathbb{Z}_2$-orbifold limit for these  orientifold Calabi-Yau threefolds.